EuroLeaps/scc-connectors/README.md

 ### Step-by-Step Setup Instructions

+1. Create a continuous pubsub export of SCC Alerts
+2. Set up Azure Sentinel
+2a.
+Create a Log Analytics Workspace
+2b.
+Create a Data Collection Endpoint
+3. Create a Cloud Function in Google Cloud
+3a.
+Download python source code from this Github repository (you don’t need to modify the code) 3b.
+Create .env file and provide credentials
+3c.
+Setup EventArc trigger and deploy the function
+4. Trigger an SCC Alert and run a query on the Sentinel Log Table to view the finding

 #### Setting up Azure Sentinel Log Analytics Workspace

 #### Create a .env file with the following environment variables